turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 Click into the resource, choose the `Controls` tab, and set the `Type` filter to `GCP  > Storage > Bucket > Access Control`.
 <p><img alt="gcp_filter_bucket_to_the_access_control_policy_type" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/gcp-filter-bucket-to-the-access-control-policy-type.png"/></p><br/>

 The bucket is in alarm.
-Now, label it with `environment:development` to activate the calculated policy you created in this runbook.
+Now, label it with `environment:development` to activate the calculated policy you created in this guide.
 <p><img alt="gcp_label_the_bucket" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/gcp-label-the-bucket.png"/></p><br/>